twelvelabs-io/twelvelabs-python/README.md

 - **`<YOUR_INDEX_ID>`**: with a string representing the unique identifier of your index.
 - **`<YOUR_FILE_PATH>`**: with a string representing the path of the image file you wish to provide.
 - **`[<YOUR_SEARCH_OPTIONS>]`**: with an array of strings that specifies the sources of information the platform uses when performing a search.
 For example, to search based on visual cues, use `["visual"]`.
-Note that the search options you specify must be a subset of the engine options used when you created the index.
+Note that the search options you specify must be a subset of the model options used when you created the index.
 For more details, see the [Search options](https://docs.twelvelabs.io/docs/search-options) page.

 ```python
 search_results = client.search.query(